 - Intra-personal communication

 - Interpersonal communication

 - Group communication

 - Intercultural communication

 - Scope of organisational communication

 To introduce the student to the levels and scope of communication processes in organisations.
-Outcomes: Upon completion of this module students should be able to:

 - distinguish between the different levels of communication in the organisation; - discuss the characteristics of each level of communication; - explain the process of organisational communication.